About

 The ANVM was an early advocate of the project manager concept for night vision, which has proven to be so successful.
 It has pursued the elimination of recoupment costs, improved export policy and controls, and, in addition, the ANVM has provided a means for industry to better plan its future through earlier inputs regarding acquisition planning.
 The Association has also provided a means to present a unified industry position to government rather than a collection of individual inputs to OSD, the Army, and the Congress.

-Today the Association no longer restricts membership to image intensification technology and now has twenty-five member companies producing a wide variety of night vision systems, products and components for military, law enforcement, scientific, medical and individual consumer applications.
+Today the Association no longer restricts membership to image intensification technology and now has forty-two member companies producing a wide variety of night vision systems, products and components for military, law enforcement, scientific, medical and individual consumer applications.

 Past Officers